Ruudolf

+Career

 His debut album Doupeimmat Jumala Seivaa climbed on the 18th place on Finland's official album list after its release in 2004.
 Ruudolf has won the Finnish freestyle and battle rap championship two times.
 First in 2001, being only 17 years old at the time.
 His latest win came in 2005, already being an accomplished artist in Finland.
 Before starting his career as a solo artist, Ruudolf was a part of the group ‘Vähäiset Äänet’.
 His friend Karri Koira (also former member of Vähäiset Äänet) is often seen by his side during live performances.
 Karri Koira also features on many of his recordings.

+Personal life

 He grew up in Herttoniemi, Helsinki.
 He is a quarter Mexican and a faithful Christian.
 This can be heard in his lyrics.
 He used to drink alcohol and smoke cannabis.
 He says that after he found God, his life took a complete turnaround - he has since quit using drugs, drinking and smoking.
 His debut album, Doupeimmat Jumala Seivaa roughly translates to God Saves the Dopest.